theislab/cellrank/docs/source/index.rst

    :width: 600px
    :align: center

-**CellRank** is a modular framework to study cellular dynamics based on Markov state modeling of multi-view single-cell data.
+**CellRank** :cite:`lange:22` is a modular framework to study cellular dynamics based on Markov state modeling of multi-view single-cell data.
 It estimates differentiation direction based on a varied (and growing!) number of biological priors including RNA velocity, pseudotime, developmental potential and experimental time points.
-Read our :doc:`about cellrank <about_cellrank>` page to learn more.
+See :doc:`about CellRank <about/index>` to learn more.

 CellRank scales to large cell numbers, is fully compatible with the `scverse`_ ecosystem, and is easy to use.
 In the backend, it is powered by the `pyGPCCA package <https://pygpcca.readthedocs.io/>`_ :cite:`reuter:18,reuter:22`.